FFMG/myoddweb.classifier/readme.md

 ## Versions
 #### 0.7.0.2 (29/09/2017)
+- We now 'timestamp' the last received time, that way, we can check emails that arrived while the classifier was not running, (in Exchanges for example).
 - Updated to 1.6.3 engine + interface.
 - Added option to delay the classification, (to allow rules to fire).
 - Added option to set the number of entries we want to display.